 - 1 tsp cinnamon

-- Grind up your glazed nuts in a blender and transfer into a mixing bowl.
+- Crush your glazed nuts by hand or in a blender, transfer into a mixing bowl.

 - Add your oats, chocolate chips, dried cranberries, and cinnamon and mix together.

-- Next, add your peanut butter.
+- Next, add your creamy nut butter.
 Stir again.

-- Finally, Add in your vanilla extract and honey a little bit a time.
-Mixing between pours.
+- Finally, Add in your vanilla extract and honey (or maple syrup), a little bit a time, mixing with a spoon between pours.
 Adjust the amount of honey you use depending batter’s thickness.
 You might need more or less.

 - Before rolling, chill the batter in the fridge for 20 minutes.
 That way, it’s easier to roll later.